The following is a quick guide to reading the Nutrition Facts label.

 Step 7: Consider the Additional Nutrients

-You know about calories, but it also is important to know about the additional nutrients on the Nutrition Facts label.
+You may be familiar with calories, but there are other important nutrients on the Nutrition Facts label.
+These include:

-- Protein: A percentage Daily Value for protein is not required on the label.
-Eat moderate portions of lean meat, poultry, fish, eggs, low-fat milk, yogurt and cheese, plus beans and peas, nuts, seeds and soy products.
+- Protein.
+Sources of protein include lean meat, poultry, fish, eggs, low-fat milk, yogurt and cheese, as well as beans and peas, nuts, seeds and soy products.

-- Sugars: Simple carbohydrates, or sugars, occur naturally in foods such as fruit (fructose) and milk (lactose) or come from refined sources such as table sugar (sucrose) or corn syrup.
-Added sugars are included on the updated Nutrition Facts label.
-The 2020-2025 Dietary Guidelines for Americans recommends that foods and beverages with added sugars be avoided by children under the age of 2 and individuals 2 years and older consume no more than 10% of daily calories from added sugars.
+- Sugars.
+Simple carbohydrates, or sugars, occur naturally in foods such as fruit and milk.
+They also may come from refined sources such as table sugar or corn syrup.
+Added sugars are included on the Nutrition Facts label.
+The 2020-2025 Dietary Guidelines for Americans recommends that foods and beverages with added sugars be avoided by children under the age of 2 and that individuals 2 years and older consume no more than 10% of daily calories from added sugars.

 Find a Nutrition Expert